 Magur Macher Rosha!

 Magur Macher Rosha is a quintessential Bengali Fish curry cooked with Asian Catfish aka Magur Mach.
-In Bengali cuisine, curries are named differently based on the spices used and also based on the cut of the veggies.
+In Bengali cuisine, curries are named differently based on the spices used.
+In addition, based on the cut of the veggies as well.
 Rosha is a spicy curry where potato wedges are used.
 Rosha can be vegetarian or non-vegetarian.
 In the fish version of Rosha we add potatoes along with the basic Bengali spices.

 A few things about Magur Mach aka Asian Catfish!

 Magur Mach is a small freshwater indigenous fish and is popular in Eastern India as well as in Bangladesh.This fish is very nutritious and often served to Kids in Bengal which is cooked lightly with veggies that we refer to as Magur Macher Jhol.
 The recipe of light curry is different from Rosha and known as Jhol which I'll share soon.
 In Bengal, we mostly purchase live catfish which is termed as "Jiol Mach" in Bengali.
 Jiol stands live.
 The fish vendors mostly keep the live fish in a big container.
 They cut it when purchased and it is advisable to use live catfish instead of purchasing frozen or which is not live.

 Here's how I cook Magur Macher Rosha at Debjanir Rannaghar!Print

 Magur Macher Rosha is a simple Bengali fish curry cooked with Asian catfish aka Magur Mach and potato chunks